 However, Latinx families can be educated to understand that mental illness is a disease like other diseases and that it can be managed.
 If they wait too long to receive services for themselves or for their children, the mental illness may become so severe that it would be difficult to manage in the coming years.
 The earlier they receive services the better for everyone.
 Prevention education of Latinx families using cultural strategies reduces the long-term severity of this chronic mental health condition.

-It is to this end that our community-based, non-profit organization, the Integral Community Solutions Institute (publicly known as Community Counseling Services), has secured funding for the Bienestar Wellness Early Intervention Program to reduce those barriers and provide a culturally congruent introduction to mental health care in the Central Valley.
+It is to this end that our community-based, non-profit organization has secured funding for the Bienestar Wellness Early Intervention Program to reduce those barriers and provide a culturally congruent introduction to mental health care in the Central Valley.

-We are excited to gain the support of the University of California San Francisco-Fresno psychiatry residency program as well as support from Fresno State.
-Both are members of the Central Valley Higher Education Consortium which is made up of 28 institutions of higher education in its ten-county region.
+We are proud ? to gain the support of Central Valley Higher Education Consortium member University of California San Francisco-Fresno and its psychiatric residency program as well as support from another consortium member, Fresno State.

-We hope that soon the news will spread to the rest of the community that you don’t have to suffer to receive mental health services.
+We hope that soon the news will spread to the rest of the community that you don’t have to “be crazy” to receive mental health services.
 We at ICSI believe in promoting community health through advocacy and wellness of the body, mind and spirit.

-The need: services provided inappropriately may trigger more emotional and psychological damage
+The need: services provided inappropriately = more damage

 In California, based on 2019 data, almost four percent of adults were diagnosed with a serious mental illness (SMI) and 7.3 percent of children were diagnosed with severe emotional disorders.
 In the San Joaquin Valley the incidence rate was 4.8 for adults and 7.8 for children, both slightly higher than the state.